haproxytech/kubernetes-ingress/documentation/README.md

 #### Cookie Persistence

-- Configure sticky session via cookie-based persistence.

 ##### `cookie-persistence`

-  Enables persistent connections between a client and a pod by inserting a cookie into the client's browser that is used to remember which backend pod they connected to before.
+  Enables persistent connections (sticky sessions) between a client and a pod by inserting a cookie into the client's browser that is used to remember which backend pod they connected to before.
+  Dynamic cookies are used by default via a [dynamic-cookie-key](https://cbonte.github.io/haproxy-dconv/2.4/configuration.html#4.2-dynamic-cookie-key) in order to support sticky sessions across multiple Ingress Controller instances/replicas.

   Available on:  `configmap`  `ingress`  `service`

-  :information_source: This will insert the following cookie configuration in the corresponding backend `cookie <cookie-name> insert indirect nocache` with `<cookie-name>` the value of this annotation.
+  :information_source: This will insert the following cookie configuration in the corresponding backend `cookie <cookie-name> insert indirect nocache dynamic` with `<cookie-name>` the value of this annotation.

 Possible values: